Tyler Conklin Player Prop Bets for NFL Week 11 | Minnesota vs. Green Bay 11/21/2021

 Season Stats

-- Conklin has recorded 353 receiving yards (39.2 per game) and three touchdowns, hauling in 35 balls on 49 targets.
+- Conklin has caught 35 passes on 49 targets for 353 yards and three touchdowns, averaging 39.2 yards per game.

-- So far this season, 14.4% of the 341 passes thrown by his team have gone Conklin's way.
+- Conklin has been the target of 49 of his team's 341 passing attempts this season, or 14.4% of the target share.

-- Conklin (eight red zone targets) has been the recipient of 21.1% of his team's 38 red zone pass attempts.
+- Conklin has seen the ball thrown his way eight times in the red zone this season, 21.1% of his team's 38 red zone pass attempts.

 - The Vikings have run 57.6% passing plays and 42.4% rushing plays this season.
 They rank 15th in the NFL in scoring.